Mikea15/mikea15.github.io/_posts/2012-07-26-multi-threaded-tcp-server-in-csharp.md

     }
 }</pre>

-In this class, you&#8217;ll have to have a [TcpListener](http://msdn.microsoft.com/en-us/library/system.net.sockets.tcplistener.aspx "TcpListener MSDN") Class.
-When you start your Server class, you&#8217;ll be opening a port on the machine and will be waiting for clients to connect.
+In this class, you'll have to have a [TcpListener](http://msdn.microsoft.com/en-us/library/system.net.sockets.tcplistener.aspx "TcpListener MSDN") Class.
+When you start your Server class, you'll be opening a port on the machine and will be waiting for clients to connect.

-Once a client connects, a thread is fired and the client who got connected is passed to the thread as a parameter, so we don&#8217;t loose the connection.
+Once a client connects, a thread is fired and the client who got connected is passed to the thread as a parameter, so we don't loose the connection.

 The thread starts a function that will handle communication with clients.
-First, we recover the client from the object passed in the thread as parameter.&nbsp;Then we create our streams to write and read from the client&#8217;s stream.
-Each client has a two private streams, that is why they are created inside _HandleClient(object obj)_ method, so they don&#8217;t share the same streams.
+First, we recover the client from the object passed in the thread as parameter.&nbsp;Then we create our streams to write and read from the client's stream.
+Each client has a two private streams, that is why they are created inside _HandleClient(object obj)_ method, so they don't share the same streams.

 After that, you can do what you want, send and receive data :)